MaximPVladimirovich/Javascript-Calculator/README.md

-# Socket.io
+# JS Calculator

-##This is a small chat app I built to understand web sockets.
+##This is a calculator based on Hacker ranks js assignment.
+I built this using js classes.

+![]